 1. Outline why politics became a bigger part of everyday life in early 19th century America.

-2. Describe why political parties naturally form in a democracy and what their function is.
+2. Describe how and why political parties naturally form in a democracy and what their function is.

 3. Describe Martin Van Buren’s role in the rise of the Democrats.

 4. Describe some of the ways Andrew Jackson redefined and strengthened the Presidency.